We say it a lot around these parts but it’s vital that your business remembers to be social on social media.

 Trending topics are exactly what they sound like; topics that are currently trendy with social media users.

 On the ground level, trending topics tend to relate to big news stories and large events.
-For example, when a world leader dies – as was seen recently with Nelson Mandela – people across the globe begin talking about the deceased.
-Big sporting events – seen recently with the Winter Olympics and Super Bowl XLVIII – always generate conversation, making them trend worldwide.
+For example, when a new President / Prime Minister comes in to power, people across the globe begin talking about the deceased.
+Another example – big sporting events always generate conversation, making them trend worldwide.

 On a more specific level, one in which you use search parameters to find out what is trending, the topic du jour may be something relating to the local area or a specific group.
 Some of the current social media platforms allow for very specific searches, which allow you to find trending topics that relate to your business and your audience.